Sleep Problems: Importance of Sleep for Our Mental Health

-Though scientists are still investigating, they have discovered that sleep problems affect the levels of neurotransmitters and stress hormones.
-This imbalance throws the brain off, impairs the ability to think and clouds a person’s ability to make sensible decisions.
+Scientists have discovered that sleep problems affect the levels of stress hormones.
+This imbalance throws the brain off, impairs the ability to think and clouds a person’s ability to make decisions.

-People with sleep problems are four times more likely to have relationship problems, three times more likely to experience mood swings, three times more likely to suffer from lack of concentration and twice likely to have immune and energy deficiency, according to mentalhealth.org.uk.
+People with sleep problems are four times more likely to have relationship problems, three times more likely to experience mood swings, three times more likely to suffer from lack of concentration and twice likely to have immune deficiency, according to mentalhealth.org.uk.

 Common Types of Sleep Problems

 Did you know that there are more than 70 types of sleep disorders?
 Yes!
 According to Harvard Health Publishing, more often than not, sleep deprivation or problems are most likely to occur with people with psychiatric disorders.
-Therefore, treatment, or medication, may be inevitable.
-The most common types of sleeping disorder are insomnia, obstructive sleep apnea (multiple awakenings during sleep, as a result of breathing problems), various movement syndromes (night fidgeting), and narcolepsy (sleepiness during the day).
+Therefore, treatment, or medication, may be unavoidable.
+The most common types of sleeping disorder are insomnia, obstructive sleep apnea, various movement syndromes, and sleepiness during the day.

-The type of sleep problems a person may have, its prevalence and impact all vary from one person to another.
-It can be delved a bit more into the psychiatric assessment.
+The type of sleep problems a person may have, their prevalence and their impact all differ from one person to another.
+It delves a bit more into the psychiatric assessment.

 An average person goes through two categories of sleep.
 One is “quiet sleep”.
 The other is called “rapid eye movement”, REM for brevity.

 During our quiet sleep, we go through four stages of sleep.
 One category is deeper than the other.
 Deep in a sense where our sleep goes through 4 stages of increasingly deep sleep.
 So what happens during our sleep?
 Well, our body temperature drops which allow our muscles to relax.
 When this happens, our heart rate and breathing slow down.
-At the fourth stage, or during our deepest sleep, physiological changes occur.
-This helps our body recuperate from the stresses of the previous day which among other things helps boost our immune system.
+At the fourth stage, or during our deepest sleep, physiological changes happen.
+This helps our body recover from the stresses of the previous day which among other things helps boost our immune system.

 “Get Sleep” – Ways to Cope